BioGRID/ORCS-REST-EXAMPLES/README.md

 + Python 3.6.5+
 + Required Python libraries are listed in requirements.txt.
 To install them all simply run the following from within your development environment:
   + **pip3 install -r requirements.txt**
-+ We also recommend installing virtualenv and virtualenvwrapper for a containerized python environment ([**Setup Instructions**](https://askubuntu.com/questions/244641/how-to-set-up-and-use-a-virtual-python-environment-in-ubuntu/244642#244642))
++ We also recommend installing virtualenv and virtualenvwrapper for a containerized python environment ([**Setup Instructions**](https://askubuntu.com/questions/244641/how-to-set-up-and-use-a-virtual-python-environment-in-ubuntu/244642#244642)) but this is optional.

 ## Configuration
 + All configuration options are located in the config/config.sample.yml file in YAML format.
 Simply rename the file to config.yml and update the options contained within to reflect your own environment.